 When a client makes a booking you’re entering a contract with them so you need to know that you’ve got their agreement.
 Make sure they read and understood both your cancellation and refund policies.
 Having your clients tick or sign in the agreement will save any misunderstandings as they’re in clear knowledge of how you operate.

 Gymcatch helps you minimise the number of cancellations.
-Our booking and management system lets you set your cancellation policy to suit your business needs.
+Our online booking software and management system lets you set your cancellation policy to suit your business needs.
 You can choose to automatically credit customers with a class package that lets them book a replacement class if they give you enough notice.
 And although cancellations are inevitable and when this happens, our waitlist feature set allows you to fill up the cancelled space fast.

 I am a marketing and business development professional with experience in delivering successful marketing strategies for client acquisition and retention.
 I have a passion for building engaged communities across different channels working with partners to amplify messaging.
 Ene’s focus at Gymcatch is on growing and maximising strategic partnerships through business collaboration.